alexvnne/Leclerc_et_al_2025_Predictive-Biases-Emotional-Perception/README.md

 ## Data
 Data are available upon request to the corresponding author (pauline@favre-univ.fr)
 ## Code
-We provide code used in our paper
+We provide code used for data analysis in our paper
 ## Bugs and questions
 Please contact Pauline Favre at pauline@favre-univ.fr for any questions